mt-empty/monash-university-resources/readme.md

 ### [Student VIP website (Third party)](https://studentvip.com.au/) - **Australian students only**

+### [Setu results](https://www.monash.edu/ups/setu/about/setu-results): It's great to learn from other's mistakes and not end up in a poorly taught or just plain boring unit, especially when chossing electives.

 ## To contribute to this repository
 Simply submit a pull/merge request (please don't include any images)